Female Hair Transplant

 When to Consider Female Hair Transplantation?

-differs from male hair loss due to the fact that women sometimes do not have stable areas of hair on the sides and back of the head typically resistant to balding in men.
-In fact, many women are equally prone to hair loss throughout the scalp.
-This fact makes women less likely candidates for a hair transplant as the non-permanent transplanted hair will fall out at some point.
+At times, female hair loss differs from male balding.
+Women sometimes do not have stable donor hair on the sides and back of the head.
+In fact, women are equally prone to hair loss throughout the scalp.
+This fact makes women less likely candidates for a hair transplant procedure as the non-permanent transplanted hair will fall out at some point.

-Taking all of this into account, not every woman living with baldness can benefit from a hair restoration procedure.
-Before proceeding with a hair transplant, the doctor needs to take into account the extent of the areas with active balding and estimate the number of permanent hair that patient has.
+Taking all of this into account, not every woman living with hair loss will benefit from a hair restoration procedure.
+Before proceeding with a hair transplant, the doctor needs to take into account the extent of the areas with active balding and estimate the number of permanent hair that the patient currently has on the scalp that could be used in the hair restoration process.

 Differences Between Male and Female Hair Transplant